 the music, the dancing, and the women all had one purpose – to kill any thought of liberation that the prisoners might have; they [the Germans] wanted to turn them into unthinking instruments.

 There were also, however, moments of musical comfort and co-operation.
-Those ‘lucky’ enough to be assigned to the barracks rather than sent directly to the gas chambers tried to find solace in any way possible: many turned to their faith and recited evening prayers together, and there was also spontaneous singing in the barracks in the evenings, after the work day was over.
-One survivor, for example, remembered the lovely singing voice of a Dutch Jewess who arrived in the summer of 1943.
+Those ‘lucky’ enough to be assigned to the barracks rather than sent directly to the gas chambers tried to find solace in any way possible.
+Many turned to their faith and recited evening prayers together, and there was also spontaneous singing in the barracks in the evening, after the work day was over.
+One survivor, for example, remembered the lovely singing voice of a Dutch Jewish young woman who arrived in the summer of 1943.
 She described how one night

 a young, beautiful girl from Holland entered the barracks.
 She started to sing the well-known song ‘Mother’.
 She had a strong, pleasant voice, and the word ‘mother’ was expressed sadly and movingly.
 This was the only word that I understood … I wanted to cry.
 I had lost my parents only a few days before.

 Arad, Y., 1987.
 Belzec, Sobibór, Treblinka: The Operation Reinhard Extermination Camps, Bloomington and Indiananapolis: Indiana University Press.